 It's a snowy day today in much of Ohio, and many teachers and parents will automatically think of a childhood favorite, The Snowy Day by Ezra Jack Keats.
 This award-winning book tells the story of Peter and the adventures he has on a snowy day.
 Readers young and old can imagine the red snow-suited figure of a young boy playing in the wintry city.
 Many will also remember that Peter is an African-American child, and recognize that childhood delights are not determined by race, location, or gender.
 Everyone has fun in the snow.

 INFOhio offers many eBooks for beginning readers in the resources provided for Ohio students, teachers, and parents.
-Scholastic's BookFlix and World Book's Early World of Learning have many fiction and non-fiction eBooks that portray and celebrate diversity in the world around us.
-From picture books of various cultures' folktales to non-fiction beginning reader encyclopedia articles depicting women in leadership roles, INFOhio's eBook resources bring diversity to young learners who are just beginning to develop an awareness of big concepts like tolerance and inclusion.
+Scholastic's BookFlix and World Book's Early Learning have many fiction and non-fiction eBooks that portray and celebrate diversity in the world around us.
+From picture books of various cultures' folktales to non-fiction beginning reader articles depicting women in leadership roles, INFOhio's eBook resources bring diversity to young learners who are just beginning to develop an awareness of big concepts like tolerance and inclusion.

 BookFlix offers fiction and nonfiction paired titles.
 Popular fiction picture books are presented as Weston Woods films with the text on the screen.
 Nonfiction titles appear as traditional eBooks, but both give readers the option to turn the read aloud function on or off.
 Quite a few of the titles are also available in Spanish.
 Many popular books that celebrate diverse cultures, religions, and races are available in BookFlix.
 Below are just a few of the titles students, teachers, and parents can share to encourage a better knowledge and acceptance of the different people we encounter every day: